How to deal with employees on adoption leave, or who are adopting a child, in a redundancy situation

 - Ensure that employees on adoption leave are engaged in the redundancy consultation exercise.

-- Remember that if an employee qualifies for statutory adoption pay he or she remains entitled to it after dismissal for redundancy.
+- Remember that if an employee qualifies for statutory adoption pay they remain entitled to it after dismissal for redundancy.

-- Calculate statutory redundancy payments on the employee's normal pay and not on his or her adoption leave pay.
+- Calculate statutory redundancy payments on the employee's normal pay and not on their adoption leave pay.